Coping With Epilepsy Medikidz Comic Book Explains Epilepsy

 I've had nocturnals all my life, but I wake up from mine before due to having aura's.

-Sometimes I have to get out of the bed as I am having visualisations during the seizure that someone is trying to stab me; therefore my main aim at the time is to leave the 'horrible' place where it is happening - hence I get out of bed.
+Sometimes I have to get out of the bed as I am having visualisations during the sz that someone is trying to stab me; therefore my main aim at the time is to leave the 'horrible' place where it is happening - hence I get out of bed.

 Other times I still have them in bed, aura first, but am able to just fight it through, and then sleep.